redelization/ricardo-smith/README.md

 # ricardo-smith
-Demo repository for git example
+Repo for some random projects